thatdingus0/DingusTV2-Server/README.md

-# DingusTV2 Server
+# MSNTV2-SVR
 This is a attempt to recreate MSN TV 2 servers. \
-Currently I don't own a MSN TV 2 box, so development will be slow.
+Currently I don't own a MSN TV 2 box, so development will be slow. \

+# What does this do?
+It's going to ask like a authentication server for MSN TV 2 boxes so the boxes can be probably used again. \
+and I will probably will add some more functionally to this server whenever I can.

 # How to use the server script.
 Note: The server isn't complete yet. \